downshift-js/downshift/src/hooks/useCombobox/README.md

 > `function({/* see below */})` | default messages provided in English

-This function is passed as props to a status updating function nested within and allows you to create your own ARIA statuses.
+This function is passed as props to a status updating function nested within that allows you to create your own ARIA statuses.
 It is called when one of the following props change: `items`, `highlightedIndex`, `inputValue` or `isOpen`.

 A default `getA11yStatusMessage` function is provided that will check